SMU vs. Louisiana Tech NCAA Football Odds, Plays and Insights | September 18, 2021

 SMU Top Players

-- Tanner Mordecai leads the team with 317 passing yards (317.0 yards per game) and has a 80% completion percentage this year (24-of-30) while throwing seven touchdowns.
+- Tanner Mordecai leads his team with 317 passing yards (317.0 per game) and has a 80% completion percentage (24-of-30), throwing seven touchdown passes and zero interceptions.

 - Ulysses Bentley IV has churned out a team-best 48 rushing yards (48.0 per game) and zero touchdowns.

-- Danny Gray has hauled in four receptions for 72 yards, best on his team, and two touchdowns.
-He averages 72.0 receiving yards per game.
+- This season Danny Gray has four receptions for a team-high 72 receiving yards (72.0 per game) and two touchdowns.

-- Reggie Roberson Jr. has added three catches for 59 yards this year.
-He averages 59.0 receiving yards per game.
+- Reggie Roberson Jr. has also tacked on three receptions for 59 yards.

-- Grant Calcaterra has racked up 51 yards on three receptions with two touchdowns, averaging 51.0 yards per game.
+- Grant Calcaterra has 51 receiving yards on three receptions, with two touchdowns, averaging 51.0 yards per game.

 Louisiana Tech Top Players